VPaskevicus/payment-gateway-api/README.md

 ```

 # Run Payment Gateway API locally
-In order to test the application request pipeline tunning the application locally, we can use an in-memory data store that will simulate the addition of a payment record.
-Also, we can use fake acquiring bank implementation to simulate the payment process.
+In order to run and test the application and request pipeline, we can use an in-memory data store and fake acquiring bank that will simulate the process of a payment request.

 Using the IAcquiringBank interface, we can implement the integration part of the application that will contain the client-related code.
-The implementation class can then be swapped with the temporary fake when going to the production environment.
+The real implementation class can then be swapped with the current temporary fake when going to the production environment.

-Make sure that the application uses InMemoryDataStore and FakeAcquiringBank.
+For testing purposes, make sure that the application uses InMemoryDataStore and FakeAcquiringBank in <b>Program.cs</b>

-In Program.cs
 ```
 builder.Services.AddSingleton<IPaymentRepository, InMemoryDataStore>();
 builder.Services.AddSingleton<IAcquiringBank, FakeAcquiringBank>();
 ```

-Execute the POST request using Postman and create the payment specification above.
+Execute the POST request using Postman, refer to the request specification above.